Qualified business income (QBI) deduction: What is it and who qualifies?

 - 50% of W-2 wages paid by the business, or

-- 25% of W-2 wages plus 2.5% of the unadjusted basis immediately after the acquisition of qualified property.
-Qualified property includes tangible assets like machinery, equipment, and buildings used in the business that are subject to depreciation.
+- 25% of W-2 wages plus 2.5% of the adjusted basis of qualified property

 Can I take the QBI Deduction if my business has a loss?

 If your business generates a net loss instead of a profit in a tax year, you cannot claim the QBI deduction for that year.
-Instead, the loss becomes a Qualified Business Loss (QBL) and is carried forward to reduce taxable income in future years.
-This ensures that losses are accounted for without permanently disqualifying you from the deduction in later periods.
+Instead, the loss becomes a qualified business loss (QBL), and you’d carry it forward to reduce taxable income in future years.
+This means you account for losses without permanently disqualifying you from the deduction in later periods.

 Examples of QBI calculations

-These examples show how the QBI deduction impacts the taxable income of business owners, with scenarios for both incomes below and above the applicable thresholds.
+These examples show how the QBI deduction affects business owners' taxable income, with scenarios for incomes both below and above the applicable thresholds.

 Example of income below the threshold